Gaining Mastery - Math and Reading with Technology

 These activities are linked to third party sites.
 The links here may be from ABCya.com, starfall.com, pbskids.org, sesamestreet.org, and others.
 You can check these sites out on your own and find many additional activities for your students.

-2) Test each week's activity links prior to each class to avoid surprises.
-Be ready with alternate online and offline activities.
+Know how to play each game in advance.
+Model and demo game play for students.
+Test each week's activity links prior to each class to avoid surprises.
+Be prepared with alternate online and offline activities.

-3) Be prepared to switch browsers.
+Be prepared to switch browsers.
 It can be helpful when a particular website is not displaying correctly on your chosen browser.
 Switching to an alternate browser (Internet Explorer, Edge, Firefox, Safari, Chrome, etc.) may solve the problem.
+Many kid's games use Adobe Flash.
+Be sure to enable flash on the student's browsers.